SubjectDeltaV/FortressAssault/Release/Readme.txt

 2) Copy the "tf" folder (inside of the Team Fortress 2 Folder)
 3) Locate TF2 in your Steam Library.
 From the list; "right click/manage/browse local files"
 4) Paste the "tf" folder in the folder that pops up
-NOTE: If you already have METAMOD installed for TF2, you'll want to skip any file overwrites or delete the ADDON folder being copied before continueing
 5) Locate your My Games (usually in Documents) [NOT the installation folder through steam]
 6) Paste the "Tabletop Simulator" folder into the "My Games" folder